 Local authorities should evaluate the activities of CLD staff providing services to young people, adults, communities and families and consider if these roles are aligned to the categories described above.

 Please consult your own organisation, national body or local authority for more details on specific local guidelines and practices.
-The CLD workforce is made up of staff and volunteers operating in a range of contexts in local authorities, third and voluntary sector organisations, colleges and schools.

 If you would like to provide feedback or have any questions related to this guidance please email Elisha.Fisher@gov.scot